 History and Geography

-We are delighted to introduce for this year our new and exciting 4 Year Rolling Programme for teaching Humanitiies throughout the school.
+We continue this year our new and exciting 4 Year Rolling Programme for teaching Humanitiies throughout the school.

 The programme includes some of our favourite History and Geography topics and some new content that reflects our changing world and how we must safeguard its future.